Maharashtra Police: Mira-Bhayander, Vasai-Virar (MBVV) Police

-Criticism and Controversies
+Criticism and controversies

 The Maharashtra Police has been involved in controversies.
 It includes police brutality, corruption, serving the political elite, misconduct, moral policing, as well as discrimination.
 The department has also been slammed for bootlicking of political leaders whether in power or opposition, as well as for leading in custodial deaths nationwide.

 Between 1991 and 2004, there was no police action against Akku Yadav, a Nagpur-based gangster and serial rapist in the Kasturbha Nagar area, who was accused of raping several women, even minor girls.
 A lot of police personnel, who were in cahoots with Yadav, notified him every time a victim came forward to report his crime.
 Following several instances of inaction, the residents burned down Yadav's house; fearing for his life, he surrendered himself at the nearest police station where he was given preferential treatment several times.
 On 13 August 2004, a bail hearing was scheduled for Yadav at the Nagpur District Court.
-In the courtroom, Yadav mocked a minor rape victim by calling her a prostitute and said that he will rape her again, following which police officials guarding him started laughing.
-Unable to tolerate this, the victim, joined by a mob of women with many of them being rape victims, started beating him mercilessly.
+While being taken to the courtroom, Yadav mocked a minor rape victim by calling her a prostitute and said that he will rape her again, following which police officials guarding him started laughing.
+Provoked by his statement, the victim, joined by a mob of women with many of them being rape victims, started beating him mercilessly.
 He begged for forgiveness but the women refused to stop and he died after being stabbed several times during the mob lynching; the officers on guard were terrified and fled the scene after chili powder was thrown on them.
-Retired judge Bhau Vahane defended the women and justified their actions, stating that "If they took law into their hands, it was because the law and law-enforcing agencies had not given them succour."
+Retired judge Bhau Vahane defended the women and justified their actions, stating that "If they took law into their hands, it was because the law and law-enforcing agencies had not given them any succor and legal protection."
 In 2014, it was reported that all of the remaining accused in the Akku Yadav's murder case were released due to a lack of evidence.
 Akku Yadav's criminal history was a notable case of police inaction and apathy, as well as vigilante justice.

 The Maharashtra Police were accused of covering up the Khairlanji massacre by shielding the perpetrators in September 2006, where 4 members of a Dalit family were brutally murdered.
 Following the allegations of a police coverup, the CBI took over the case, who charged the perpetrators for murder, criminal conspiracy, outraging the modesty of women, and unlawful assembly.

 Following the 2008 Mumbai attacks that took place from 26 to 29 November 2008, an inquiry commission setup by the Government revealed several flaws and failures.
 One of them was the improper training among the police force to deal with such situations, but the report also cited the lack of sophisticated and modern weaponry and equipment, while having outdated weapons, which were rendered obsolete by the Central Government.
 The attacks eventually led to the creation of an elite force named as Force One to deal with such situations.